 The castle in Mauterndorf is not to be overlooked as it is located on a mountain cliff at the edge of the village.
-There has been a fortification on the site since 326 A.D. guarding the Roman trade route crossing the Tauern mountain pass.
+The site has been fortified since 326 A.D., guarding the Roman trade route crossing the Tauern mountain pass.
 However, the castle itself is first mentioned in written records from 1253.
-The castle and the village of Mauterndorf have got their name from the German word “maut” which means toll/fee.
+The castle and the village of Mauterndorf got their name from the German word “maut”, which means toll/fee.

-Precious items such as salt, wheat flour, grain, wine and spices were transported along the ancient Roman trade routes over the Tauern mountains for more than 1000 years, after they first emerged in Roman times.
-Nonetheless, it was not completely safe for those who transported the goods.
-Unforeseen weather changes, rough terrain and criminals made the trade across the Alps a risky enterprise.
+Precious items such as salt, wheat flour, grain, wine and spices were transported along the ancient Roman trade routes over the Tauern mountains for over 1000 years after they first emerged in Roman times.
+Nonetheless, it was not entirely safe for those who transported the goods.
+Unforeseen weather changes, rough terrain and criminals made the trade across the Alps risky.
 From 1002, all traders who used the route across the Tauern Pass and passed Mauterndorf Castle had to pay a fee or toll (maut).
 This was a common way of making an income for the local strongmen.

 The exhibitions at the Mauterndorf Castle are far more than artefacts behind glass.
 Using relatively lifelike manikins, you can observe different scenes from everyday life on the castle hundreds of years ago.
-Among other things, you will find the archbishop in his bathtub, the castle cook preparing food, the blacksmith swinging his hammer or a trader with his horse and carriage getting ready in the courtyard.
-There are various activities for children around the castle, and the whole family can borrow clothing from the medieval wardrobe and dress as anything from jokes, bishop, princesses to knight.
-Experience one of the last three existing toll stations along the famous Roman trade route “Via Imperialis”, Mauterndorf Castle – an experience the whole family can enjoy.
+You will find the archbishop in his bathtub, the castle cook preparing food, the blacksmith swinging his hammer or a trader with his horse and carriage getting ready in the courtyard.
+There are various activities for children around the castle.
+The whole family can borrow clothing from the medieval wardrobe and dress as anything from jokes, bishops, and princesses to knights.
+Experience one of the last three existing toll stations along the famous Roman trade route, “Via Imperialis”, Mauterndorf Castle – an experience the whole family can enjoy.

-You do not need to end your visit to the Middle Ages after the tour.
-The castle’s Burgschenke (restaurant) offers medieval meals with period dishes and of course all guests must be dressed up in medieval costumes.
-The restaurant host himself takes part and makes this an unforgettable experience.
-For those who simply want to enjoy good traditional food from the region or a coffee cup, this is offered either in the restaurant inside the castle or out on the sun terrace.
+After the tour, you do not need to end your visit to the Middle Ages.
+The castle’s Burgschenke (restaurant) offers medieval meals with period dishes, and of course, all guests must be dressed up in medieval costumes.
+Furthermore, the restaurant host himself takes part and makes this an unforgettable experience and great fun.
+For those who want to enjoy good traditional food from the region or a coffee cup, this is offered in the restaurant inside the castle or out on the sun terrace.